 Look for the Taurids radiant point in the constellation of Taurus.
 For most people, it will be in the eastern or southern sky depending on your location.
 Keep your eyes peeled in the general direction of Taurus, but look around that area of the night sky to spot meteors with longer tails.

-November 11: Close Approach of Saturn & the Moon
+November 13: Close Approach of the Moon & Venus

 As the end of the calendar year gets closer, there are more meteor showers to enjoy!
 Why?
 That’s just how our orbit works, as we cross the debris paths of comets and asteroids during our celestial dance.

-The Leonids meteor shower is occurring through most of November, but the night of peak activity is November 17th.
+The Leonids meteor shower occurs in the November night sky for most of the month, but the night of peak activity is November 17th.
 If you’re out this night, look for up to 20 meteors per hour depending on your location.
 It’s also possible to see Leonids each night between November 15th and 20th.